florianstijven/TCT/README.md

 After fitting a MMRM model, we can use the `TCT_meta()` function to perform the time-component test.
-The first step is to estimate the slowing factor for each time point.
+The first step is to estimate the acceleration factor for each time point.
 Different approaches for inference are available.
 Note that the estimators in these different approaches are equivalent, but the corresponding measures of uncertainty are not equivalent.
 Information on these approaches can be found in the function documentation.

 ``` r
 # TCT_meta() is the main function for performing time component tests.
 The estimated